 In accordance with the California lemon law time limit, the defect must occur within the originally stated warranty period.

 A common misconception is that the problem should occur within the first 18 months after purchase or before the odometer reaches 18,000 miles.
 This is not true.
-However, if your problems do occur within the first 18 month/18,000 miles, your vehicle will most likely be presumed a “lemon” automatically.
+If your problems do occur within the first 18 months/18,000 miles, your vehicle will most likely be presumed a “lemon” automatically.

-When your vehicle meets California lemon law requirements, you’re entitled to:
+When your vehicle meets lemon law California qualifications, you’re entitled to:

-Manufacturer coverage of all attorney fees and court costs
+Manufacturer coverage of a lemon lawyer in California and court expenses

 A replacement vehicle if necessary